Frayser home robbed at gunpoint with 5 kids inside

-MEMPHIS, Tenn. — One man was arrested after Memphis Police say he invaded a home in Frayser, stole numerous items and fired a shot near the residence.
+MEMPHIS, Tenn. — One man has been arrested after Memphis Police say he invaded a home in Frayser, stole numerous items and fired a shot near the residence.

 According to reports, officers responded to a robbery in the 2900 block of Lake Park Road on Sunday.
 The victim told police he was lying in bed with his girlfriend and four-month-old baby when suspects, armed with a handgun and AR-style pistol, kicked his door in.